Notice of Pre-AIA or AIA Status

 Applicant argues: Applicant respectfully submits that the "additional limitations" of the claim cannot be parsed out and must be considered as a whole in evaluating whether the claim, as a whole with the additional limitations included, qualifies as patent-eligible subject matter.

-Examiner respectfully disagrees.
+Examiner respectfully disagrees and maintains the previous rejection.
 The fact that the Examiner parsed the abstract concept from additional elements for purposes of the multi-step analysis does not constitute error but in fact follows the analysis set forth by the Supreme Court in Alice: if the claim is “directed to” an abstract idea, Examiner turns to the second step of the Alice and Mayo framework, where “we must examine the elements of the claim to determine whether it contains an ‘inventive concept’ sufficient to ‘transform’ the claimed abstract idea into a patent-eligible application.”
 Alice, 573 U.S. at 221 (quotation marks omitted).
 “A claim that recites an abstract idea must include ‘additional features’ to ensure ‘that the [claim] is more than a drafting effort designed to monopolize the [abstract idea].’”
 Id. (alterations in original) (quoting Mayo, 566 U.S. at 77). “[M]erely requir[ing] generic computer implementation fail[s] to transform that abstract idea into a patent-eligible invention.”
 Id

 It should be noted that the generically recited computer components add to patent eligibility only to the extent that it links the method to a technological environment, which does not, in and of itself, render the claim any less abstract.

-Examiner respectfully disagrees with Applicant’s argument.
+Examiner respectfully disagrees with Applicant’s argument and maintains the previous response.
 As explained in the rejection, additional elements are parsed out of the claim language and considered during step 2A prong two and step 2B of the analysis.
 Parsing out the additional elements during step 2A prong one is proper, and does not mean the Examiner ignored any limitations.
 The parsed out language that is examined in Step 2A - Prong One merely outlines determining steps, as the converting step is considered an additional element.
 Without the additional elements the steps describe the abstract idea of business relations of data exchange as a high level that is void of technology.

 Examiner respectfully disagrees.
 The claims of Examiner 42 are not at all like the instant claims.
-In Example 42 the claims are directed to converting nonstandard updated information into the standardized format.
-The combination of additional elements is what makes the claim patent eligible and more particularly it provided a specific improvement .
-The instant claims converting step is not the same as the example and the claims do not provide enough information to prove that this is a technical solution.
-There are no details about how the converting is an improvement.
+In Example 42 the claims are directed to converting information into the normalized representation.
+The combination of additional elements in the Example claim is what makes the claim patent eligible and more particularly it provided a specific improvement .
+The instant claims converting step is not do not provide enough information to prove that this is a technical solution.

 Conclusion